Alexander Galitsky: Investments

 In 2003 Sven Lingjærde, a partner at Vision Capital venture fund and the Tech Tour founder, offered Galitsky to become the president of the first Tech Tour in Russia next year — a specialized forum in which international investors visited countries with growing venture markets and got to know local startups.
 Out of more than 200 technology companies working in different fields, his team selected 25 of them to meet the investors,.
 Among the companies chosen to meet the investors were Abbyy, Acronis, Intelligent Security Systems, Mera Systems, ParallelGraphics, Parallels, Yandex and others.
 Later, in 2018, he became president of the Eastern European Tech Tour, which took place in Poland and Bulgaria.
 In 2019 he led the Eastern European Tech Tour in Romania and Bulgaria.

 From 2003 to 2007, Galitsky was an advisor and private investor in a number of companies.
-He invested in Start Telecom telecommunications company (purchased by Synterra), NavMaps — a manufacturer of navigation maps for cars (acquired by Tele Atlas), Evernote, Parallels and Acronis, SJLabs (sold by YMAX), PGP Corporation, developers of network security solutions C-Terra and Magnifire (sold to F5 Networks).
+He invested in Start Telecom telecommunications company (purchased by Synterra), NavMaps — a manufacturer of navigation maps for cars (acquired by Tele Atlas), Evernote, Parallels and Acronis, SJLabs (acquired by YMAX), PGP Corporation, developers of network security solutions C-Terra and Magnifire (sold to F5 Networks).